 How to Grow and Care

-A gritty compost is suitable, and clay pots help with drainage, especially for the species with white thickened roots, which are the most susceptible to rotting and for species forming large tubers.
-Ceropegias appreciate water and a little fertilizer during warm weather, although some care with watering is required for the more delicate species.
+A gritty compost is suitable, and clay pots help with drainage, especially for the species with white thickened roots, which are the most susceptible to rotting and for species that form large tubers.
+Ceropegias appreciate water and a little fertilizer during warm weather, although some watering care is required for the more delicate species.
 The vine-like species can suffer from prolonged drought.

 Learn more at How to Grow and Care for Ceropegia.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe now and be up to date with our latest news and updates.